 Cypripedium orchids as also known as “Lady Slipper” orchids.
 These beautiful, showy orchids are sometimes referred to as a “Lady Slipper.”
 This is because the bottom petals come together to form a pouch that resembles a lady’s slipper.

 Are you wondering if you could also grow these Lady Slipper orchids in your garden and care for them?
-The answer is, yes, you can.
-You just need to know the basic growing requirements for these orchids.
-I will outline these below.
+The answer is, yes, you absolutely can.
+You just need to know the basic growing requirements for these orchids, which I will outline below.

 Cypripedium, or Lady Slipper, orchids, are hardy terrestrial orchids and are not difficult to grow.
 These low light orchids grow in shade to partial shade.
 They can survive in colder climates and often bloom in early to late spring.
 Water your Lady Slipper orchid once you notice that the potting media is dry.
 Fertilize once every other week at most.
 Use loose, well-draining, rich loamy soil when planting your orchid.